hipe/tmx/sakin-agac-doc/423-functional-pipelines.md

-  - we can extend this idea further when we are syncing. the schema of the near collection sort of serves as a lingua franca of its own for the various far collections (producers, actualy) that want to feed into it.
+  - we can extend this idea further when we are syncing. the schema of the near collection sort of serves as a lingua franca of its own for the various far collections (producers, actually) that want to feed into it.

   - when in a sync we target a "markdown table" format (which, at writing we always do); we usually (always?) do a thing where we combine something